 At query time, the agent automatically retrieves relevant chunks before generating a response.
 You do not manage embedding pipelines or vector search infrastructure.

-The catch: OpenSearch Serverless pricing is on a capacity-unit model, not per-query.
-For prototypes and low-volume use cases, the cost floor is $700-$1,200/month – higher than teams expect when modeling initial costs.
-This is the pricing detail that most Bedrock guides understate.
+The catch: OpenSearch Serverless pricing is capacity-based, not purely per-query.
+For prototypes and low-volume use cases, that can create a meaningful cost floor that teams miss during early planning.
+This is the pricing detail many Bedrock guides understate.

 Guardrails: Safety at the Infrastructure Layer